rohit-lunavara/NoSQLplusplus/README.md

 * Conor Sweeney
 * Ziwei Zhu

+We will start from three basic data structures and implement them using the latest C++20 features.
+Each of us can pick one of the following
+* B tree family
+* R tree family
+* Hash table with collision handling

 ## Aim
 Creating a Key-Value store like Redis in C++.

 ## Initial work
 Do literature review to find some reference about NoSQL database implementation.
 Design API and classes that we would use.
-For example, we would need **get**, **set**, **add**, **delete**, **find**, etc. Because we want to support different data structures and different data type, we should seperate the interface and the implementation and consider using generic programming.
+For example, we would need **get**, **set**, **add**, **delete**, **find**, etc.
+Because we want to support different data structures and different data type, we should seperate the interface and the implementation and consider using generic programming.

 ## Testing
 We should use some simple data to test each function.